 - Design detail standards and design examples for complete prefabricated bridge systems.

-Prefabricated bridge elements have been used in a number of states, but to date, each design is unique and requires a high level of engineering and construction oversight.
+Prefabricated bridge elements have been used in a number of states, but the designs are frequently unique and require a high level of engineering and construction oversight.
 This ABC Toolkit provides standard design details, specifications, and a guide manual to enable any bridge owner to use prefabricated elements to accelerate bridge replacements more cost-effectively.

 For general information on the original research project, see TRB’s R04 web page.
 The resulting SHRP2 ABC Toolkit was developed and used successfully in 2 pilot projects during the toolkit research phase and 8 State Implementation Assistance Projects (Keg Creek Bridge, Iowa Department of Transportation; I-84 EB & WB Bridges over Dingle Road, New York Department of Transportation; Arizona, Gila River Indian Reservation; California, Fort Goff Creek; Kentucky, Stewarts Creek; Maine, Kittery Overpass; Missouri, Boone County; Rhode Island, Warren Avenue; Wisconsin, I-39/94; Michigan, Seney Wildlife Refuge) funded in part through SHRP2 and included in the ABC Project Database.